Instituto Nacional de Matemática Pura e Aplicada

 It is a research and education institution qualified as a Social Organization (SO) under the auspices of the Ministry of Science, Technology, Innovations and Communications (MCTIC) and the Ministry of Education (MEC) of Brazil.
-Currently located in the Jardim Botânico neighborhood (South Zone) of Rio de Janeiro, Brazil, IMPA was founded on October 15, 1952.
+Currently located in the Jardim Botânico neighborhood (South Zone) of Rio de Janeiro.
+IMPA was founded on October 15, 1952.
 It was the first research unit of the National Research Council (CNPq), a federal funding agency created a year earlier.
 Its logo is a stylized Möbius strip, reproducing a large sculpture of a Möbius strip on display within the IMPA headquarters.

 Founded by Lélio Gama, Leopoldo Nachbin and Maurício Peixoto, IMPA's primary mission is to stimulate scientific research, the training of new researchers and the dissemination and improvement of mathematical culture in Brazil.
 Mathematical knowledge is fundamental for scientific and technological development, which are indispensable components for economic, social and human progress.
 Since 2015, IMPA is directed by Marcelo Viana.